 Under the leadership of Adrian Jones, the Shaw University football program will look to get back to its winning ways.
 He took over a program that was 1-9 in 2015 and after going 2-8 in his first season, Coach Jones feels he has laid the foundation to turn the program around and get back to Shaw’s tradition of winning.

-Entering his fourth year at the helm, Jones and his staff have continued their foundation of bringing a championship mind-set back to Shaw football.
-Coming off a 5-5 overall season (marking the best finish since 2013) and a 4-2 mark in the CIAA, Jones had eight players garner All-CIAA recognition, highlighted by linebacker Devon Hunt who was named the CIAA’s Defensive Player of the Year.
+Over the past four seasons, Jones and his staff have continued their foundation of bringing a championship mind-set back to Shaw football.
+In 2018, Shaw finished 5-5 overall season (marking the best finish since 2013) and a 4-2 mark in the CIAA, Jones had eight players garner All-CIAA recognition, highlighted by linebacker Devon Hunt who was named the CIAA’s Defensive Player of the Year.

 Following Hunt’s remarkable season, tight end Kevonta Moses and offensive lineman Keanu Gonzales joined Hunt on the CIAA First Team ballots while wide receivers Marquis Gorham, Daniel Bender and defensive back Jaleel Scroggins tabbed honorable mention.
 2018 also featured two Bears named to the CIAA All-Rookie Team in defensive lineman Mark Shannon and offensive lineman, Tyrese Bobbitt.